Steve Chamraz first walked into TMJ4 in 1994 as a newsroom intern.

 "It's no exaggeration to say this is a dream job," Steve said.
 "This is a special place and I am honored to be a part of an amazing legacy."

 Since returning to TMJ4 in 2011, Steve leads the way as a member of the I-TEAM.
 In 2021, he turned his focus to the environment, reporting on our state’s climate, ecology and natural resources.

 His work twice won the Wisconsin Broadcasters Association award for investigative reporting.

-In 2016, he was awarded an Edward R. Murrow award for his news documentary “Making the Milwaukee,” a series that tracked the building of the U.S.S.
+In 2016, Steve and his team were awarded a regional Edward R. Murrow award for the news documentary “Making the Milwaukee,” a series that tracked the building of the U.S.S.
 Milwaukee.

 And in 2011, Steve's I-TEAM reporting exposed problems with illegal daycares, including dangerous practices that contributed to the deaths of children.
 This prompted hearings by a state senate committee, which is considering legislation to help keep children safe in daycare.

 A 1998 graduate of Marquette University, Steve is a big fan of Golden Eagles basketball.
 In the warmer months, he enjoys watching Brewers baseball - preferably on a night when the roof is open.
 He and his wife live in Whitefish Bay.

 Before returning to Milwaukee, Steve worked as a reporter for WFLD-TV in his hometown of Chicago.
 He led the investigative reporting teams at KMOV-TV in St. Louis and KCTV-TV in Kansas City.
 He also reported for television stations in Madison and San Francisco.